minikas/minikas/README.md

 ...and all that have docs!

 ### 🔭 What I’m Building Now
-I’m currently focused on launching personal projects, leveraging my experience with Web3 and blockchain technologies to bring innovative ideas to life.
+I’m currently focused on launching personal projects.
 In addition, I’m deepening my knowledge of Solidity to build smart contracts and decentralized applications (dApps).

 ### 🎯 Eager to Collaborate On
 I'm always excited to collaborate on revolutionary projects that challenge the status quo—particularly in the Web3 and blockchain space.
-If you’re working on something that could make a difference, let’s connect!
+If you’re working on something that could make a difference, [let’s connect](https://www.linkedin.com/in/kas-ferreira) !
-Feel free to reach out and connect with me on [LinkedIn](https://www.linkedin.com/in/kas-ferreira)!

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=minikas&show_icons=true&theme=transparent&hide_border=true)